 \section{Abstract}

-The Ingleton inequality is a classical linear information inequality that holds for representable matroids but fails to be universally valid for entropic vectors.
-Understanding the extent to which this inequality can be violated has been a longstanding problem in information theory.
-In this paper, we show that for a broad class of jointly distributed random variables $(X,Y)$ the Ingleton inequality holds up to a small additive error, even even though the mutual information between $X$ and $Y$ is far from being extractable.
+The Ingleton inequality is a classical linear information inequality that holds for rank functions of representable matroids but fails for general entropic vectors.
+Understanding the extent of its possible violations has been a longstanding problem in information theory.
+In this article, we show that for a class of jointly distributed random variables $(X,Y,A,B)$ the Ingleton inequality holds up to an additive error of order $\log H(\XYAB)$, even though the mutual information between $X$ and $Y$ is strongly non-extractable.
 Contrary to common intuition, strongly non-extractable mutual information does not lead to large violations of the Ingleton inequality in this setting.
 More precisely, we consider pairs $(X,Y)$ that are uniformly distributed on their joint support and whose associated biregular bipartite graph is an expander.
-For all auxiliary random variables $A$ and $B$ jointly distributed with $(X,Y)$, we establish a lower bound on the Ingleton quantity $I(X:Y | A) + I(X:Y | B) + I(A:B) - I(X:Y)$ in terms of the spectral parameters of the underlying graph.
+For all auxiliary random variables $A$ and $B$ jointly distributed with $(X,Y)$, we establish a lower bound on the Ingleton quantity

+in terms of the spectral parameters of the underlying graph.
 Our proof combines the expander mixing lemma with a partitioning technique for finite sets.